 Corn should be planted in several short rows to increase pollination, rather than one or two long rows.
 Plant the same vegetables at different times of the year to increase the overall yields.
 For example, make smaller weekly plantings of beans, carrots, cabbage, and lettuce instead of a single large planting.

 To prepare the garden, a rototiller will work, and in smaller areas a shovel can be used to turn the soil.
-A hoe and rake for battling weeds, a trowel for more detailed weed surgery, a garden hose and sprinkler for watering, and a good duster or sprayer for control of pests just about runs the gamut for needed equipment.
+A hoe and rake for battling weeds, a trowel for more detailed weed surgery, a garden hose and sprinkler for watering, and a good duster or pest control spray just about runs the gamut for needed equipment.
+Another tip to get rid of plagues inside your home like bedbugs, check this article about How well does heat kill bed bugs and their eggs?

 Fertilizer and mulch should be on hand for continued feeding of the soil.
 String and short stakes are helpful for marking rows and longer stakes are necessary for tomatoes.
 Some of the plants can be started by seed, but others do better outdoors when started as a small plant.
 Tomatoes, broccoli, cabbage and peppers do better starting from plants.